Powered by RND

 Attorney Eric Daigle

-Each week, Attorney Daigle discusses the history of law enforcement and the guiding principles that have developed and shaped policing through the 20th Century ...
+Each month, Attorney Daigle delves into the history of law enforcement, the core principles that have shaped policing from the 20th century to today, and the ev...

 Available Episodes